 Well, we still have a chance to munch a steak.
-When present politics make the village great again, everything will change: rumours claim that a contract with a Chinese contractor has already be signed.
-After greatification the village will be renamed to Great Wall.
+When present politics make the village great again, everything will change: rumours claim that a contract with a Chinese contractor has already been signed.
+Of course, after greatification the village od Wall will be renamed to Great Wall.
 And the saloons will serve Tsingtao Beel and Sliced Dog in Sweet’n’Soul Soy Sauce with lice.
 Gleat isn’t it?

 Mount Rushmore, 15th May

 The next morning: bright sunshine.
 Thus, the ultimate opportunity to visit Mount Rushmore again.
 Now in full transparency.

 Remains the rumour about the 5th president’s statue that may honour Mt.
 Rushmore.
 As far as we could understand they already organise a countrywide collection for gold.
 Contrary to the other presidents the planed statue evidently has to be golden.
 Nevertheless, they’re still on a test phase.
 Particularly on the hair.
 Probably they have to develop completely new technologies for that.
 Something with hair setting spray or silicon.
 Whatever, 1st models already exist.